INTELLIGENCE CENTRE (COIC)

-In late March 2000, I received information from an ex RAAF member regarding the location of an old WW2 Command Centre that he had inspected inside Castle Hill in 1958.
-It is located immediately behind the previous RAAF married quarters adjacent to the Green Street Bunker at West End.
-In July 2001, the location of the Command Centre is clearly visible as a filled in area of the slope of Castle Hill adjacent to the RAAF Married Quarters.
+In late March 2000, I received information from an ex RAAF member regarding the location of an old WWII Command Centre that he had inspected inside Castle Hill in 1958.
+His recollection was that it was located immediately behind the previous RAAF married quarters adjacent to the Green Street Bunker at West End.
+In July 2001, the possible location of the Command Centre was visible as a filled in area of the slope of Castle Hill behind the RAAF Married Quarters.

 Concrete Slab where the old